VaibhavBhujbal/mindtyping/timeline.md

 #### Tasks:

 * Build a daemon reading signals from tty and translate into keyboard inputs
-* ...

 ### Product Development

 #### Time Requirement:

-4 weeks (8 days)
+5 weeks (10 days)

-* Build a GUI program showing a software keyboard and accepting keyboard inputs from daemon
+* Build an installable GUI program (.exe) showing a software keyboard and reading EEG signals from OpenBCI Dongle.
-* ...

 ### Testing and Reporting